Best WordPress Themes & Templates for Photographers

 Well you’re in luck!
 Below you’ll find my concise selection of the best WordPress themes for photographers out of the hundreds available, just perfect for photographers like us.

 Don’t worry though – it’s not hard!
-Just follow my 3 step guide on how to start a photography website, then come back here when you’re ready to choose a theme.
+Just follow my 3 step guide on how to start a photography blog, then come back here when you’re ready to choose a theme.

-And for those of you contemplating SquareSpace or one of the other all-in-one websites over WordPress, you’ll actually save money in the long run with WordPress and your own hosting, so just follow this guide to get started.
+And for those of you contemplating SquareSpace or one of the other all-in-one websites over WordPress, you’ll actually save money in the long run with WordPress and your own hosting.

 Free WordPress Themes vs Premium WordPress Themes